4nonymou5/pix2pix-tensorflow/README.md

+Before following the regular instructions to run this Follow these instructions

+This implementation is to just check, how it performs on high resolution dataset, like, camseq.
+Download the camseq dataset and unzip the file in /data/Camseq/

+And follow up with running code, it should train on higher resolution images and also run inference to generate higher reslolution output.

+Download the latest checkpoint folder from the server

 #pix2pix-tensorflow

 TensorFlow implementation of [Image-to-Image Translation Using Conditional Adversarial Networks](https://arxiv.org/pdf/1611.07004v1.pdf) that learns a mapping from input images to output images.